SamanAtiq/specialization-explorer/README.md

    - `DATABASE_MIGRATIONS.md` : Explanation on how to modify the database.
    - `DEPENDENCY_MANAGEMENT.md` : Documentation on how python dependencies are locked and managed.
    - `MODIFICATION_GUIDE.md` : Documentation on how to modify components of the frontend such as colours, text and licensing information.
-   - `API_DOCUMENTATION.pdf` : Documentation of all API endpoints
+   - `API_DOCUMENTATION.md` : Documentation of all API endpoints
 3. `/frontend`: Contains the React + TypeScript user interface
    - `/src/assets`: Static assets (images, icons, etc.)
    - `/src/components`: Reusable UI components